dotnet/docs-aspire/docs/deployment/azure/includes/aca-deployment-bicep.md

     }
     ```

-1. The final code you'll add to `infra\provision.bicep` will provision containers for the front-end, back-end and the Redis Azure Container App add-on your front-end will use to facilitate output caching.
+1. The final code you'll add to _infra/provision.bicep_ will provision containers for the front-end, back-end and the Redis Azure Container App add-on your front-end will use to facilitate output caching.

     ```bicep
     // apiservice - the app's back-end